Bobcares

 $InstalledSoftware = Get-ChildItem "HKCU:\Software\Microsoft\Windows\CurrentVersion\Uninstall"

-In order to check only the recently installed software, we use the following cmdlet to search through the Event Log.
+To check only recently installed software, we use the following cmdlet to search through the Event Log.

 PowerShell: Get a list of installed software remotely

-It is possible to remotely find the list of installed software on other machines.
+Finding the list of installed software on other machines remotely is also possible.
 For that, we need to create a list of all the computer names in the network.
-Here are the different methods that we can use within a Foreach loop to return results from more than a single remote PC.
+Here are the different methods we can use within a Foreach loop to return results from multiple remote PCs.

-$pcname in each script stands for the name of the remote computer on which we want to get a list of installed software and their versions.
+$pcname in each script stands for the remote computer’s name on which we want to get a list of installed software and their versions.

-where $pcname is the name of the computer we want to query.
+Here, $pcname is the computer’s name we want to query.

 Remote registry queries are slightly more complicated and require the Remote Registry service to be running.
 A sample query is as follows: